-We are a partner agency in the eRulemaking initiative known as the Federal Docket Management System (FDMS), publicly accessible at https://www.regulations.gov.
+We are a partner agency in the eRulemaking initiative known as the Federal Docket Management System (FDMS), publicly accessible at the Government Regulations page.
 Staff members from our Office of Regulations actively serve on several committees in the ongoing development and modifications to FDMS and the public-facing website at regulations.gov.